jaimebw/old___jaimebw.github.io/_posts/2024-06-30-Encoding-ARINC429.md

    - Parity: To be calculated

-This finally yields with our data:
+This finally yields our data:

 | P  | SSM |     Data   | SDI | Label |
 |---|------|------------|-----|------|